Most people who develop lymphoma do not have HIV. However:

-If you have HIV and you are not already on treatment with antiretroviral therapy (ART), your medical team is likely to recommend that you start it.
+If you have HIV and you are not already receiving treatment with ART, your medical team might recommend that you start it.
 The ART for your HIV might make your lymphoma treatment more effective and you might be less likely to have side effects.

 If you are already on ART, your medical team might change the ART drugs you take to make sure they don’t interact with any of your lymphoma treatments.

 Most people with lymphoma and HIV are treated with chemotherapy.
 If you have a B-cell lymphoma that makes a protein called CD20, you also have an antibody therapy, such as rituximab.
-Drugs that more precisely target lymphoma cells, known as targeted drugs might also be included in your treatment.
+Treatments that target lymphoma cells, known as targeted drugs might also be included in your treatment.